Johnson & Johnson (JNJ) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Johnson & Johnson (JNJ) is $183.40, which is $27.66 above the current market price.
-The public float for JNJ is 2.60B and currently, short sellers hold a 0.35% of that float.
-On February 27, 2023, JNJ’s average trading volume was 7.55M shares.
+The average price point forecasted by analysts for Johnson & Johnson (JNJ) is $182.00, which is $31.06 above the current market price.
+The public float for JNJ is 2.60B, and currently, short sellers hold a 0.34% ratio of that float.
+The average trading volume of JNJ on March 02, 2023 was 7.66M shares.

 JNJ’s Market Performance

-The stock of Johnson & Johnson (JNJ) has seen a -1.43% decrease in the past week, with a -7.99% drop in the past month, and a -11.79% fall in the past quarter.
-The volatility ratio for the week is 1.53%, and the volatility levels for the past 30 days are at 1.54% for JNJ.
-The simple moving average for the last 20 days is -3.95% for JNJ stock, with a simple moving average of -8.96% for the last 200 days.
+JNJ stock saw a decrease of -3.30% in the past week, with a monthly decline of -5.82% and a quarterly a decrease of -13.96%.
+The volatility ratio for the week is 1.16%, and the volatility levels for the last 30 days are 1.42% for Johnson & Johnson (JNJ).
+The simple moving average for the last 20 days is -5.05% for JNJ stock, with a simple moving average of -10.77% for the last 200 days.

 Analysts’ Opinion of JNJ

-Many brokerage firms have already submitted their reports for JNJ stocks, with Credit Suisse repeating the rating for JNJ by listing it as a “Neutral.”
-The predicted price for JNJ in the upcoming period, according to Credit Suisse is $170 based on the research report published on November 18th of the previous year 2022.
+Many brokerage firms have already submitted their reports for JNJ stocks, with Guggenheim repeating the rating for JNJ by listing it as a “Neutral.”
+The predicted price for JNJ in the upcoming period, according to Guggenheim is $161 based on the research report published on March 01st of the current year 2023.

-Barclays, on the other hand, stated in their research note that they expect to see JNJ reach a price target of $175.
-The rating they have provided for JNJ stocks is “Equal Weight” according to the report published on October 18th, 2022.
+Credit Suisse, on the other hand, stated in their research note that they expect to see JNJ reach a price target of $170.
+The rating they have provided for JNJ stocks is “Neutral” according to the report published on November 18th, 2022.

-BofA Securities gave a rating of “Neutral” to JNJ, setting the target price at $178 in the report published on October 14th of the previous year.
+Barclays gave a rating of “Equal Weight” to JNJ, setting the target price at $175 in the report published on October 18th of the previous year.

 Insider Trading